Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Sunday, September 15, 2024

-Welcome to Homestead Sunday, where we will share what we have learned, what we do on a regular basis, and what we are working on.
+Welcome to Homestead Sunday, where we share what we have learned, what we do on a regular basis, and what projects we are building, rebuilding or working on.
 Who are we?
 We are a three generation family living on six acres in South Eastern Texas.

-And while we have only been in Texas a short time, we have had the homestead mentality and lifestyle for quite a few years, starting out with our time in Montana.
-And, although we are not experts in any way, I hope that what we share with you for this series is helpful, as well as inspirational for you and your own homestead journey.
+And while we have only been in Texas a short time, we have had the homestead mentality and lifestyle for quite a few years.
+Starting out with our time living in Montana.
+And, although we are not experts in any way, I hope that what we share with you with this series is helpful, as well as inspirational for you and your own homestead journey.
+Or even with your own home and yard in the suburbs.
+Because to homestead is an much an action as it is a lifestyle.

 Most, but not all homesteaders keep chickens.